 Such a delicious late-night snack!
 Street food vendors often line the avenues at night with their flavorful antojitos which literally translates to “little cravings” – some of the best food I’ve had there.
 Since then, I’ve been chomping at the bit to make this, waiting for sweet summer corn to come into season.

-This version can be kept vegan or feel free to add feta or Cojita cheese for extra richness and depth of flavor.
+This version can be kept vegan or feel free to add feta or Cojita cheese for authenticity and extra richness, depth of flavor.
 Many authentic versions also include mayo and butter, but here I’ve intentionally left these out to create a lighter, healthier version.

 Serve this up with a piece of grilled fish or chicken, or add a side of heirloom beans, tomatoes and avocado and turn it into a vegetarian meal.
 The leftovers can be folded into tacos the next day, added to buddha bowls, or used as a dip with corn chips.
 You’ll have no problem using up these leftovers, I promise.